 As far as shipping and logistics are concerned, both the platforms offer good and responsive services for fulfillment and delivery.
 For far-off international destinations, they partner with popular and efficient 3PL companies for order fulfillment.

 For sellers who are not working with a 3PL and doing the self fulfillment route, they can consider using Easyship to help provide competitive shipping rates for their overseas customers.
 Check out our Amazon and eBay integrations for more information!

-The pros and cons of using Amazon and eBay:
+The pros and cons of using Amazon vs eBay: